je-r/ds/4jk/readme.md

 subtitles.srt : subtitles with timestamps

-chapters-by-lex.txt : chatper titles and timestamps made by Lex himself
+chapters-by-lex.txt : chatper titles and timestamps made by Lex himself, not by AI - to see the perfect chapter split looks like